Justin Baesman: Early career

 Baesman began training in mixed martial arts in 2004 and held an undefeated amateur record of 3-0 before turning professional.
 Baesman compiled a professional record of 14–3, winning the Gladiator Challenge Middleweight Championship along the way, before signing with Bellator.

 Bellator

 Baesman made his promotional debut against Brent Weedman at Bellator 100 on September 20, 2013 in the Bellator Season Nine Welterweight Tournament Quarterfinal.
 Baesman was defeated in the first round via armbar submission.

 Baesman made his next appearance against Herman Terrado at Bellator 115 on April 4, 2014.
 The fight was ruled a draw.

 Baesman then faced Andrey Koreshkov at Bellator 118 on May 2, 2014.
 Baesman was defeated in the first round after he was knocked out by a flying knee, the first knockout loss of his career.

 Baesman made his next appearance at Bellator 127 against John Mercurio on October 3, 2014.
 Baesman won via split decision.

 Bare knuckle boxing

-Baesman made his debut for Bare Knuckle Fighting Championshipon April 6, 2019.
+Baesman made his debut for Bare Knuckle Fighting Championship on April 6, 2019 at BKFC 5.
 He faced Chris Leben in the show's co-main event.
 Baesman lost the fight via knockout 25 seconds into the first round.

+Baesman was scheduled to face Chris Cisneros on April 11, 2026 at BKFC Fight Night 36.
+However, for unknown reasons, Baesman was replaced by Namakana Pakala.